katestud/thesaurle/README.md

 `python db/migrate.py`.
 This only needs to be run once (unless it changes).

 To run sample queries against the database, execute `python sample_queries.py`.

+To run the game itself:

+- In Debug Mode:
+  - Run `textual console` in one window.
+Printed statements will appear here.
+  - Run `textual run --dev app.py` in another window for game play
+- In Regular Mode:
+  - Run `python app.py`

+(Coming in the future: Running the game in the browser via Textual Web?)